 The Reality of the Retirement Crisis

-In 2015 alone, half of retirees left the workforce earlier than expected.
+In 2019 alone, 43% of retirees left the workforce earlier than expected.
 Though they may have been responsibly saving throughout their career, 60 percent of these workers were forced into early retirement due to a hardship such as a health problem or disability.

 Early retirement from an unexpected hardship equates to less money in the nest egg, plus more non-working years to support.